 Scientists use several methods to make the gene variants that make up a library.
 One way is to use a version ofcalled error-prone PCR (or ).
 In this technique, random changes to the gene’s DNA sequence are introduced each time the gene is copied.
 By the time the PCR is complete, billions of versions of the gene may have been produced.

-Read this article to find out more about
+Read What is PCR? to find out more

 Bigger is better